-In general, the City of Austin opposes any legislation or regulatory effort that would erode City authority to manage public rights-of-way and collect reasonable compensation for their use.
-The City also opposes any federal preemption of City zoning authority with regards to telecommunications facilities and urges the federal government to comply with local zoning and safety regulations when placing telecommunications facilities on its property.
+The City of Austin opposes any legislation or regulatory effort that would erode City authority to manage public rights-of-way and collect reasonable compensation for their use.
+The City also opposes any federal preemption by the Federal Communications Commission or Congress to preempt City zoning authority with regards to telecommunications, cable TV, broadband, and wireless facilities and urges the federal government to comply with local zoning and safety regulations when placing such facilities on City property.

-The City recognizes that competition in telecommunications can yield more programming and applications, improved customer service, affordable rates for all, and technology deployment that meet the needs of its citizens going forward.
-To be effective, an orderly transition to a truly competitive communications marketplace must be responsive to the important interests of local government:
+The City recognizes that competition in telecommunications, broadband, and cable TV services can yield more programming and applications, improved customer service, affordable rates for all, and technology deployment that meet the needs of its citizens going forward.
+To be effective, an orderly transition to a truly competitive marketplace must also be responsive to the important interests of local government: